h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 --- abstract

 This document defines Application-Layer Protocol Negotiation Extensions for use with RADIUS/TLS and RADIUS/DTLS.
-These extensions permit the negotiation of an additional application protocol for RADIUS over (D)TLS.
+These extensions permit the negotiation of an application protocol variant of RADIUS, called "RADIUS/1.1".
 No changes are made to RADIUS/UDP or RADIUS/TCP.
-The extensions allow the negotiation of a transport profile where the RADIUS shared secret is no longer used, and all MD5-based packet signing and attribute obfuscation methods are removed.
+The extensions allow the negotiation of a transport profile where the RADIUS shared secret is no longer used, and all MD5-based packet authentication and attribute obfuscation methods are removed.

 This document updates RFC2865, RFC2866, RFC5176, RFC6613, RFC6614, and RFC 7360.